Contents: Examination ⇓ Fluid replacement/mesh filter…⇓

 Lower the car.

-Fill with 3.5 liters of automatic transmission fluid.
+Add 3.5 liters of automatic transmission fluid.

-Caution: Use only the recommended fluid.
+Caution: Fill only with recommended fluid.

 Check fluids as described above.